TahriT/PLANTalytics/README.md

 ## Usage

 The python script will start scraping and saving the data to a CSV file.
-It can be easily modified or used to specifc a specifc set of Plant using
+It can be easily modified or used to specifcy a specifc set of plants modifying the letters using the latin_alphabet variable in the script.

 Sparse data can occur please be aware.